Deanna Alexander

 Family Life

-Blessed with four children and a dog
+Blessed with four children

 Community service providing treatment level foster care